openafsfoundation/openafsfoundation.org/tech/nurture/index.md

 If you wish to personally contribute to the future well-being of OpenAFS technology, we invite you to not only sign up for mailing lists, but to actively participate.
 In addition, you may review and/or participate in problem solving regarding known code issues, which are displayed in OpenAFS’ dedicated instance of the Report Tracker™ (“RT”).
 RT is an open source trouble ticket tool provided to the public by Best Practices™.

-Last but not least, we plead with you that you review our in-search-of ("ISO") “wish list” is available for review and/or for additions.
+Last but not least, we plead with you that you review our list of volunteer opportunities that is available for review and/or for additions.
 There, we show and describe much needed code improvements in hopes that developers may feel motivated to “claim” one of those items and lead and/or contribute the work necessary for the fulfillment of that item.
 The future of the OpenAFS technology depends on all of us -- including you!
 Please contribute generously.
 Thank you.